University campus in Massachusetts

 Accept your offer, submit enrollment deposit, complete orientation requirements, and register for classes.

-Web Development Transfer Pathways in Massachusetts
+Transfer Pathways for Web Development Degrees in Massachusetts

 State Transfer System

 MassTransfer enables affordable pathways to web development careers.
-Community college students can complete foundational coursework—programming fundamentals, web design basics, databases—before transferring to four-year CS programs (MassTransfer).
+Community college students can complete foundational coursework, programming fundamentals, web design basics, databases, before transferring to four-year CS programs (MassTransfer).
 The MassTransfer Block is a 34-credit general education foundation that satisfies all gen ed requirements at public four-year institutions.
 Key MassTransfer benefits for aspiring web developers:

 • A2B Mapped Pathways: Course-by-course articulation for CS majors ensures specific courses transfer to bachelor's programs